HTTP Public Key Pinning (HPKP)

-The Public Key Pinning Extension for HTTP (HPKP) is a security feature that tells a web client to associate a specific cryptographic public key with a certain web server to decrease the risk of MITM attacks with forged certificates.
+HTTP Public Key Pinning (HPKP) was a security feature that used to tell a web client to associate a specific cryptographic public key with a certain web server to decrease the risk of MITM attacks with forged certificates.
+It has been removed in modern browsers and is no longer supported.

 HPKP is a Trust on First Use (TOFU) technique.
 The first time a web server tells a client via a special HTTP header which public keys belong to it, the client stores this information for a given period of time.
 When the client visits the server again, it expects at least one certificate in the certificate chain to contain a public key whose fingerprint is already known via HPKP.
 If the server delivers an unknown public key, the client should present a warning to the user.